Why study this course

 |Introduction to Globalisation||PL9197||20 credits|

 |Introduction to Government||PL9199||20 credits|

-You will take 120 credits in total, 80 of which are to be chosen from the list of optional law modules available.
+You will study modules amounting to 120 credits in total, 80 of which are to be chosen from the list of optional Law modules available.
 Remaining modules will be taken from the list of options in Politics.

-This list is kept under review on an annual basis in light of factors such as staff resources and student demand.
+The list of optional modules is kept under review on an annual basis in light of factors such as staff resources and student demand.
 The final honours classification is based on the assessments taken in years two and three.

-In year three, between 60 and 80 credits will be chosen from Law modules and the remaining 40-60 credits will be chosen from Politics options.
+In year three, you will choose between 60 and 80 credits from Law modules and the remaining 40-60 credits will be chosen from Politics options.

 We offer a supportive learning environment, where you are enabled to acquire a range of skills and a wealth of specialist knowledge.
 Our courses foster intellectual skills, such as critical thinking, close analysis, evaluating evidence, constructing arguments, using theory and the effective deployment of language in writing and in debate.
 We also help you gain experience in team working, independent research and time management.